helmedeiros/bre-go/docs/architecture/decisions/0014-firstmatch-adapter.md

 The library now ships two policies.
 The README and CONTRIBUTING get a short "which adapter do I want?" section so callers do not have to read both packages to pick.
 The duplication of `Rule` and the validation sentinels is intentional -- a shared `engine/rules` package would couple every adapter to the same shape, which is the *opposite* of what the port pattern is for.

-When a third adapter arrives (the gorules-backed one in mid-2023, per ADR-0001), it does not need to look like either of these.
-It implements `engine.Engine` and brings its own rule shape native to gorules' schema.
+When a third adapter arrives, it does not need to look like either of these.
+It implements `engine.Engine` and brings its own rule shape native to whatever it wraps.